yechentide/CoreBedrock/README.md

 ## Architecture

-CoreBedrock consists of two main modules:

-### LvDBWrapper

-- Low-level LevelDB C++ wrapper
-- Provides Swift-friendly interface to LevelDB operations
-- Includes binary dependencies for compression libraries
+CoreBedrock is designed as a unified library with the following components:

-### CoreBedrock
+### CoreBedrock (Main Library)

 - High-level Minecraft world manipulation
 - NBT parsing and writing
 - World metadata management
 - Chunk and block operations
 - NetEase world support
+- LevelDB database abstraction through the `LevelKeyValueStore` protocol

+### LvDBWrapper (Internal Target)

+- Low-level LevelDB C++ wrapper bundled within this package
+- Provides Swift-friendly interface to LevelDB operations
+- Includes binary dependencies for compression libraries (libcrc32c, libsnappy, libz, libzstd, libleveldb)
+- Not exposed as a separate product; consumers only need to add CoreBedrock to their dependencies
+- Key types like `LvDBIterator` and `LvDBWriteBatch` are re-exported through CoreBedrock for advanced use cases

 ## Support